 The vine is an ecosystem within itself, containing or supporting endophytes, epiphytes, insects, and other invertebrates; its roots and leaves secrete substances that influence the soil and leaf microbiome; and in return there may be organisms in the immediate environment of the vine that influence it in ways not yet understood.
 Since the vine is an ecosystem, it cannot be separated from the greater ecosystem in which it exists.
 Factors such as soil type, soil pH, cultivar and rootstock type, water stress, heat stress, pruning method, and vineyard management all contribute to the overall health status of the vine.
 As a result, grapevine trunk disease (GTD) is not due to a single, or even a couple, organisms – it is the shift away from health to a less sustainable vine (Figure 1), the outcome of an imbalance of both biotic and abiotic (non-living) factors that allows pathogens to thrive.
 Trunk disease should be considered a disease complex.
 There has been no systematic study of GTD in Oregon, so we have an incomplete picture of which pathogens are present.
-What I present here is what I have learned from grapevine samples submitted to the Oregon State University Plant Clinic for disease diagnosis.
+Presented here is what I learned from grapevine samples submitted to the Oregon State University Plant Clinic for disease diagnosis.